SSJLegend/Portfolio/README.md

 # Portfolio
-Portfolio of projects I've worked on from my other accounts that I managed to obtain:
+A collection of selected projects from my other GitHub accounts and academic work:

 ============================================================================================